Las Posadas: A Joyous Mexican Christmas Tradition

 The Universal Message of Las Posadas

 Las Posadas contains many joyful and festive moments, but they also reflect on Mary and Joseph’s difficult journey from the Bible.
-Joseph and Mary left Nazareth more than a week before their son was born, starting their struggles and facing great hardships—a lesson to all of us about enduring misfortune.
+Joseph and Mary left Nazareth more than a week before Jesus Christ, their son was born, starting their struggles and facing great hardships—a lesson to all of us about enduring misfortune.

 Whatever religion or faith, Las Posadas reflects upon important concepts such as humility, strength, detachment, charity, trust, justice, purity, joy, and generosity.
 In every religion on the planet, looking within and striving to improve on each of those attributes is a very spiritual endeavor.